 Good morning!
 Here's a look at the headlines today on Good Day Lubbock 5-9 a.m. on FOX34.
 Click here to watch live.

-That brings the total number of deaths to 618.
+The total number is now up to 613.
+Hospitalizations have dropped.
+Now 217 people positive for COVID in Lubbock hospitals.
 The 22-county region's hospitalization rate remains over 15% so economic restrictions will continue.
-City staffers confirmed 213 new cases yesterday.
-134 more people have recovered from a confirmed case of the virus.
-That brings the total number of active cases to 3,554.
+City staffers confirmed 130 new cases yesterday.
+133 more people tell the health department they have recovered from a confirmed case of the virus.
+That brings the total number of active cases down to about 3500.

 Know of someone celebrating a birthday today?
 Send it in to: firstname.lastname@example.org.